 Keezletown Community Visioning

+As those who live in Keezletown know best, it’s a special place with beautiful scenery and rich history.
 With development pressure from the fast-growing City of Harrisonburg to the west, commercial and retail development to the south, and Massanutten resort to the east, Keezletown is at an important preservation turning point.
-Keezletown community members have acknowledged this reality and are taking action to ensure Keezletown retains its unique character.
+Keezletown community members have acknowledged this reality and have reached out to the Alliance to assist the community in taking action to ensure Keezletown retains its unique character.

-And the timing is right—Rockingham County is beginning the process of updating its planning documents and it’s critical that the community’s vision for Keezletown is included.
+And the timing is right—Rockingham County is beginning the process of updating its planning documents, so now is the time to ensure that the community’s vision for Keezletown is included in the updated plan.

-We’re excited to offer the same service in Keezletown, guided by members of the community.
-Our intention is to develop a community-generated plan to provide a buffer of protection against development pressure in county planning documents.
+With guidance by members of the community, we’re excited to offer the same service in Keezletown.
+Our intention is an outcome similar to our Port Republic project—a community-generated plan to provide a buffer of protection against development pressure in county planning documents.

 Photos by Sandy Parks, Project 367